Ronald Bell (musician): Career

 Ronald Bell composed, arranged, produced and performed some of the most popular music in Kool and the Gang's body of work.
 He was a self-taught musician, and his distinctive sound is on the group's horn lines, bass, synthesizer and vocals.
 He wrote and produced many of the Kool & the Gang's songs, including "Celebration", "Cherish", "Jungle Boogie", "Summer Madness", and "Open Sesame".
 He said his favorite song was "Celebration", which he wrote after reading a passage in the Quran.

 Personal life and death

-Bell converted to Islam in 1972, joining The Nation of Islam.
+Bell converted to Islam in 1972, initially joining the Nation of Islam.
 He was given the name Khalis Bayyan by Imam Warith Deen Mohammed.
 He was married to Tia Sinclair Bell and had 10 children.
-His son, Rachid, released his debut album in 1998.
+His son, Rachid, released his debut album in 1998, and achieved a top 40 hit on the Dance Club Songs chart with his debut single, "Pride".

 Bell died at his home in the United States Virgin Islands on September 9, 2020, at age 68.
-No cause was given, but the death was described as sudden.
+No cause was given but the death was described as sudden.